Wolverine971/9takes/src/blog/community/Aristotle-and-Plato.md

 <!--
 Why did Aristotle disagree with Plato on the parts of the human soul?
 Plato said there were three parts, reason, spirit, and appetite.
 And Aristotle just thought there were 2 rational and the irrational -->

-Aristotle disagreed with Plato on the parts of the human soul due to differences in their philosophical perspectives and methodologies.
-While both were ancient Greek philosophers and Aristotle was a student of Plato, they had distinct approaches to understanding the human soul.
+<p class="firstLetter">Aristotle disagreed with Plato on the parts of the human soul due to differences in their philosophical perspectives and methodologies.
+While both were ancient Greek philosophers and Aristotle was a student of Plato, they had distinct approaches to understanding the human soul.</p>

 Plato's Tripartite Theory of the Soul